erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 All dependencies are listed in the `requirements.txt` and can be installed using `pip install -r requirements.txt`.

 > :warning: At the time where this documentation was written, the `requirements.txt` may contain some unused dependencies or even unavailable ones.
-If the `requirements.txt` doesn't work, you may need to install required packages manually.
+If the `requirements.txt` doesn't work, you may need to install the required packages manually.